Trinity follows all school policies and procedures as appropriate

 Parents are asked to advise Trinity staff if an emergency or difficulty arises.
 However, should a situation arise when a child is not collected at the end of session the child remains in Trinity with staff whilst emergency contact numbers are tried.

+Trinity is a happy, harmonious and sociable environment.
 The staff in Trinity believe in promoting positive behaviour.
 Co-operation and a caring attitude are fostered in order to support children in their role in society.

 We aim to encourage self-discipline and consideration for each other, our surroundings and property.